 In the first half of the 4th century BCE, the city of Satricum was unfortunate enough to be the target or site of many battles and military campaigns.
 Satricum was coveted by both the Romans and the Volscians, and during their struggles over the region, the envied city was violently captured and recaptured several times over.
 For a glimpse of the back-and-forth nature of Satricum’s existence, we can start at the year 386 BCE.
 That year, Rome captured Satricum from the Volscians.
 Roles reversed around 382 BCE, when the Volscians captured the city back from the Romans.
-Yet, Rome retook Satricum once again around 381 BCE, only for the Romans to march another army to Satricum’s doorstep in 380 BCE.
+Yet, Rome retook Satricum once again around 381 BCE, and needed to deploy more troops there to defend the region in 380 BCE.
 Satricum was back in Volscian possession around 377 BCE, when a peace arrangement was made between Rome and the important Volscian city of Antium.
 Despite peace with Rome, the city of Satricum was not spared in 377 BCE, for an unidentified Latin city attacked Satricum that year and allegedly burned the place to the ground.
 Reportedly, only a temple dedicated to a goddess known as Mater Matuta was spared.
 After the burning, the site of Satricum allegedly remained largely abandoned for decades.

 Volscians—in particular, the city of Antium—remained interested in rebuilding Satricum, yet, they had to wait for an opportune moment to arrive.
 It was not until around 348 BCE that the people of Antium set in motion their long-delayed plan to bring the deserted city of Satricum back to life.
 The Romans, at that time, were preoccupied by rogue Gallic warbands on land, fleets of Greek pirates at sea, and an outbreak of plague in the city of Rome, itself.
 Due to such distractions facing Rome, the city of Antium and other Volscians were able to work unimpededly for a time on rebuilding and repopulating Satricum.
 Yet, peace would not last.